vimanuelt/vimanuelt/README.md

 ### Hello.
 Welcome to my Github page. 👋

-- 🔭 I’m currently working on a few FreeBSD distributions (GhostBSD, ResearchBSD, and BoringBSD).
+- 🔭 I’m currently working on GhostBSD and ResearchBSD.
 - 🌱 I’m currently learning the Zig programming language.
-- 📫 I can be reached at vester.thacker@researchbsd.dev
+- 📫 I can be reached at vester.thacker@researchbsd.dev.